top of page

 The Start is Actually the First Three Steps!

-- 16 min read
+• 16 min read

 In his book, The Mechanics of Sprinting and Hurdling, the late Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the next two steps of the Sprint race is radically different than any other portion of the race."
 Meaning that the athlete goes from being basically stationary, to moving really fast.
 I like to refer to these three steps as "getting out" and blending into the drive phase.
-I also believe that there is a rhythm associated with successfully executing the first three steps.
+I also believe that there is a rhythm associated with the coordination and timing of successfully executing the first three steps.

 The distance the center of mass (COM) displaces off the start, as well as the speed of that displacement, are major factors.
 Related to this movement of the COM, at the start of a race the athlete can begin certain effective positions, productive patterns and movement progressions that will continue throughout the race.
 A good use of body positions, reflexes, the generation of explosive power through good ranges of motion with stable joints, and force application aspects, can flow into an efficient and effective max velocity.
 On the other hand, poor positioning of the COM in relation to the base of support, lack of skill applying force and coordinating running movements, hips that don't rise with each step, collapsing of joints, deficiencies in flexibility, power, etc..., can also be evident from the very first step.
+When you have the time, check out this Dwayne Chambers video on hip height.
+Hip height is a very important consideration as the athlete is poised to apply force at the start, as well as during execution of the early steps of the race.

 When reading Mann's materials concerning the start, it is important to note that he refers to the first step out of the blocks as “Block Clearance,” and the next two steps as “Step One,” and “Step Two.”
 Although I often use the term "block clearance", I never refer to the step after block clearance as "step one" and the next one "step two".